 If you’re immigrating at a ground crossing, you can choose to import your car at the border with your corresponding letter.
 Make sure you have the title, registration and all paperwork related to your car ready to go.

 You can also go to the border early and import your car before your big move so it’s taken care of ahead of time.
+I think you have a year to import your car.

 4) Go to a Port